F-8 Digital Fly-By-Wire.

 Fly-by-wire systems are safer because of their redundancies.
 They are more maneuverable because computers can command more frequent adjustments than a human pilot can.
 For airliners, computerized control ensures a smoother ride than a human pilot alone can provide.
 Digital-fly-by-wire is more efficient because it is lighter and takes up less space than the hydraulic systems it replaced.
 This either reduces the fuel required to fly or increases the number of passengers or pounds of cargo the aircraft can carry.

 Digital fly-by-wire is currently used in a variety of aircraft ranging from F/A-18 fighters to the Boeing 777.
-The DFBW research program is considered one of the most significant and most successful NASA aeronautical programs since the inception of the agency.
+The DFBW research program is considered one of the most significant and most successful NASA aeronautical programs since the inception of the Agency.

-F-8 aircraft were built originally for the U.S. Navy by LTV Aerospace of Dallas, Texas.
+F-8 aircraft were built originally for the U.S. Navy by LTV Aerospace of Dallas, TX.
 The aircraft had a wingspan of 35 feet, 2 inches; was 54 feet, 6 inches long; and was powered by a Pratt & Whitney J57 turbojet engine.